limcaroline/travel-world/README.md

   - Search option where the city, dates, and number of people is provided.
   - This search option will generate results for applicable accommodation and experiences.

-- As a user, I want to view hotels where I could stay at.
+- As a user, I want to view hotels/accommodations where I could stay at.
   - A list of hotels for the selected city will be available with relevant details such as address, hotel description, room amenities, and price.

 - As a user, I want to view experience tour packages to simplify planning.